apache/beam/learning/prompts/code-explaination/01_io_kafka.md

         )
         | "Log Data" >> Map(logging.info))
 ```
-Required arguments for `ReadFromKafka` transform are `consumer_config` and `topics`.
-The `consumer_config` argument is used to specify the Kafka bootstrap servers.
-The `topics` argument is used to specify the Kafka topic to read data from.
-The `with_metadata` argument is used to specify whether to include Kafka metadata in the output PCollection.
+Required arguments for the `ReadFromKafka` transform are `consumer_config` and `topics`.
+You can use the `consumer_config` argument to specify the Kafka bootstrap servers, the `topics` argument to specify the Kafka topic to read data from, and the `with_metadata` argument to specify whether to include Kafka metadata in the output `PCollection`.
 The default value is `False`.

 The KafkaReadOptions class is used to parse pipeline options for Kafka read transform.
 The `bootstrap_servers` and `topic` arguments are provided as a command line arguments.
 This code uses [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse pipeline options.